 Stores Bring in Cheap Merchandise to Sell on Black Friday

 Stores will often stock merchandise that they do not normally carry during the year and promote it on Black Friday.
 This does not mean that the items are cheap unless the store that you are shopping in usually carries cheap merchandise.
-National retailers and department stores aim to uphold their product standards year round.
+National retailers and department stores aim to uphold their product standards year-round.

-Black Friday Is a Big Hype
+Black Friday Is All Hype

-There is a lot of hype surrounding Black Friday, but it is also when the stores kickoff the holiday season with good products at low prices.
+There is a lot of hype surrounding Black Friday, but it is also when the stores kick off the holiday season with good products at low prices.
 There is not a retailer out there that wants to see their sales flop after Thanksgiving.
 A lot effort goes into bringing merchandise into the stores that the shoppers will want and at prices that will get them to buy before they leave the store.

 The Stores Can Get Dangerous on Black Friday